Apply or Nominate a School

 KNOW A SCHOOL THAT WOULD LOVE TO PARTICIPATE?

-- Your school’s YPI Lead Teacher will be the main point of contact for YPI communications, and will provide updates on your school’s YPI project upon request throughout the year.
+- Your school’s YPI Lead Teacher will be the main point of contact for receiving and responding to YPI communications.
+They will participate in an orientation/training session with YPI staff before the start of your school’s YPI programming; and they will provide periodic updates on your school’s YPI project upon request throughout the year.

-- Charities are to be identified and selected by students, and must meet the YPI eligibility requirements: registered charity providing social services directly to people in your local community.
+- Charities selected for YPI research are to be identified and chosen by students, and they must meet YPI’s granting eligibility requirements (a registered charity providing social services directly to people in your local area).

 What to Prepare